openpnp/openpnp/Scripting.md

 ### Camera.BeforeCapture

 Called before an image is captured from a Camera.
-This is intended to be used to control lighting, mirrors, strobes, etc.
+This is intended to be used to control lighting, mirrors, strobes, etc. It is not guaranteed to be run before the captured frame is physically taken by the camera (due to buffering).
+In other words, if used for lighting, this may turn on the lights too late.

 Variables: